Guillain-Barre syndrome (GBS)

 (1) Acute inflammatory demyelinating polyradiculoneuropathy (AIDP) :

-The most common form in the U.S. The most common sign of AIDP is muscle weakness that starts From the lower limb of your body and spreads to the Upper Limb And Gradually Involves the Lungs And Neck.
+The most common form in the U.S. The most common sign of AIDP is muscle weakness that starts From the lower limb of your body spreads to the Upper Limb And Gradually Involves the Lungs And Neck.

 (2) Miller Fisher syndrome (MFS): in which Paralysis Starts From Eye Movement associated with an unsteady gait.
 MFS occurs in about 5 percent of people with Guillain-Barre syndrome in the U.S. but is more common in Asia.